aanchal-fatwani/js-best-practices/README.md

     john.sayHello();
     ```

     In this example, we defined a Person class with a constructor that initializes the name and age properties of a Person object.
 We also defined a sayHello method that logs a greeting message to the console.
-We then instantiated a john object from the Person class and called the sayHello method on it.
+We then instantiated a 'John' object from the Person class and called the sayHello method on it.

     Using class syntax in your JavaScript code provides a more structured and familiar approach to OOP, making your code easier to read and maintain.
 It also promotes separation of concerns and enables easy extension of classes.